101 Ways To Get More Customers Online

 You have likely created content in the past that people would still find valuable and relevant today.
 By re-sharing it, you can give it new legs and maximise its effectiveness.

 Facebook groups give businesses a place to build a community around how the services and products they offer.
 Facebook groups also give you a place to promote your offering and gain feedback from your clients.

 70. Boost Your Facebook Posts

-Boosting your posts can get your content in front of people who have already liked your page or you can target a completely new audience who doesn’t currently know about your company.
+Boosting your posts can get your content in front of people who have already liked your page, or you can target an entirely new audience who doesn’t currently know about your company.

 71. Deal with Negative Comments and Reviews Fast

 You need to look out for your online reputation like a hawk.
 It only takes a few vocal customers to put your reputation at risk.
 Deal with negative reviews when they occur by replying to them and being open with the public about why this breakdown might have happened.

 72. Use Images and Video in Your Social Media

 To stand out from the crowd, your social media content can’t just be text posts.
 By including images and videos, you can make your posts more engaging and help you tell better stories online.

 73. Use Linkedin for Lead Generation